Skip to Site Header Skip to Main Content Skip to Footer

 Sleepme Customer

-Avoid Triggers:
+Avoid Triggers

-Exercise Regularly:
+Exercise Regularly

 Regular physical activity can help reduce the frequency and severity of hot flashes.
 In a recent study, women who regularly worked out five times a week for 45 minutes experienced a 60% reduction in the frequency of hot flashes.
 [4]

-Practice Relaxation Techniques:
+Practice Relaxation Techniques

-Techniques such as deep breathing, meditation, and yoga may help reduce the severity and instances of hot flashes.
+Techniques such as deep breathing, meditation, and yoga may reduce the severity and instances of hot flashes.

-At sleepme, we offer a variety of mindfulness and wellness exercises to help you relax.
+At Sleepme, we offer a variety of mindfulness and wellness exercises to help you relax.
 Below are just a handful of exercises to help your body find and maintain relaxation more easily.

 Eat a Healthy Diet: